Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- In their last 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.
+- During their past 10 games, the Stars have scored 0.3 fewer goals per game than their average on the season.

-- On defense, the Stars have been one of the best squads in league competition, giving up 215 goals to rank third.
+- On defense, the Stars have been one of the best squads in league action, conceding 215 goals to rank third.

 Kraken Advanced Stats

-- In Seattle's past 10 contests, it has hit the over once.
+- Seattle has hit the over on but one occasion over its last 10 games.

-- In their past 10 games, the Kraken and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.
+- In the past 10 games, the Kraken and their opponents are averaging 1.5 fewer goals per game than their season game average of 9.4 goals.

-- The Kraken have allowed 3.1 goals per game, 252 total, which ranks 14th among league teams.
+- The Kraken have given up 3.1 goals per game, 252 total, which ranks 14th among league teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.